 The first thing is the budget cuts that occurred all over the country.
-Mental Hospitals shutting down and other social services being cut.
+Mental Hospitals shut down and other social services being cut.
 Police training getting slashed all across the board, from academies to time at the range to training officers to handle crisis calls, they all saw cuts everywhere.
 Police departments had to scramble.
 Cities and towns had to lay off police officers across the country.
-The result, not enough cops on the streets and overworked cops on the streets.
-A formula for some disastrous results.
+The result is not enough cops and overworked cops on the streets.
+This is a formula for some disastrous results.
 Since training took a hit, training has become this “check in the box” and move on.

 In my home state, the past governor got rid of a lot of great incentives to become a cop.
 He slashed police budgets for his gain.
 He promised, during his campaign, that he wanted to put cops in every corner of the city.
 Well, that never happened, under him, massive amounts of layoffs happened.
 He slashed the training budget for police.
 Before this, we used to get more qualified candidates.
-We had college graduates, people with life experience, we had a bigger pool to choose our new officers.
+We had college graduates, and people with life experience.
+We had a larger pool to choose our new officers.
 Now the pool is so small, it’s like choosing the lesser of two evils.
 That should scare you.

-Unqualified people in a profession that requires the highest level of moral standards in an individual.
+Next, we’ll discuss unqualified people in a profession requiring the highest level of moral standards.
 Man, I could go on for hours over this.
 80% of cops in a police department should not be there.
 Let me say it again, 80% of cops in a police department should not be there.
-This position of being a police officer is a calling, it is a way of life, it is tradecraft to be taken seriously.
+This position of being a police officer is a calling, it is a way of life, and it is tradecraft to be taken seriously.
 The 20% is doing the actual work of the police department while 80% is being featured on the news, getting indicted, going to jail, or just getting fired.
 The 20% is extremely overworked as a result.
 If you are a cop reading this, you already know some of those cops.
-The ones where you hear them coming to back you up, and your first thought, “Oh shit.”
+The ones where you hear them coming to back you up, and your first thought is, “Oh shit.”
 You just worked your ass off calming this large individual and you have the situation under control.
 This cop is coming, and you know he’s going to get this individual worked up for no reason and you will be forced to fight as a result.

 This first appeared in The Havok Journal in November 2020.